 2. Focus on the Positive

 Most changes have both a positive and a negative side, but when presenting to your staff, focus as much as you can on the positive.
-If you as their leader remain upbeat and optimistic, your employees are more likely to take a similar attitude.
+If you remain upbeat and optimistic, your employees are more likely to take a similar attitude.

 3. Listen Openly to Concerns